monetjoe/EMusicGen/README.md

 |  None   |  0.520   |  0.498   | ![mat-none](https://github.com/user-attachments/assets/a5a15b6a-f847-4050-9547-34d20eb5e8eb)  |

 ## Future work
-Referring to the RLBH of InstructGPT, we introduce a PPO reinforcement learning fine-tuning optimization for the tunesformer model as well.
+Referring to the RLBH of InstructGPT, we will introduce a PPO reinforcement learning fine-tuning optimization for the tunesformer model as well.

 ![](https://github.com/monetjoe/EMusicGen/assets/20459298/9ee364d5-f80f-460d-9154-58b85ad59d15)